richiebotteri/richiebotteri/README.md

 ### Hi there 👋

+I'm taking a two year front-end developer education at Noroff school of vocational studies.
+We create user-friendly web solutions that follows the design thinking process, applying the universal principles of design and ensuring that our web solutions are accessible!

+## Portfoilo

+Check out my projects <a href="https://incomparable-basbousa-b89748.netlify.app">here</a>

 <!--
 **richiebotteri/richiebotteri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.